mle86/php-request-authentication/doc/Class_BasicAuthenticationMethod.md

  - the Basic password is the `$api_secret_key`.
  - The Basic password must also be returned unchanged by the [KeyRepository].

+If you want to store the Basic password in hashed form instead of plaintext passwords, use the [BasicHashAuthenticationMethod] class instead.

 This is here mostly for testing and completeness purposes;
 whatever HTTP/REST/PSR-7 library you're using, it can probably do this better.